 - Interest from UK-situate bank and building society deposits

-Mr Agassi had appealed against a decision by the Special Tax Commissioners in favour of the UK’s Inland Revenue (now HMRC).
-The tax authority had argued that the fact that he was playing in the UK whilst endorsing products for Nike and Head represented a “relevant activity”, and that he should therefore pay UK tax on the payments that he received from the companies.
+It is no longer possible to avoid capital gains tax by arranging for again to crystallize during a short period of overseas absence.
+Five years’ of non-residence need before a gain on an asset acquired during the house is exempt from UK capital gains tax.
+Updated rules for taper relief have made this provision almost irrelevant, in fact.
+Non-resident entertainers and sports personalities are disappointed by a High Court ruling issued by Mr. Justice Lightman in March 2004.
+A tax bill presented to tennis star Andre Agassi for earnings from sports companies, Nike and Head.
+Mr. Agassi had appealed against a decision by the Special Tax Commissioners in favor of the UK’s Inland Revenue (now HMRC).
+The tax authority had argued that the fact that he was playing in the UK whilst endorsing products. i.e, Nike and Head represented a “relevant activity”.
+That he should pay UK tax on the payments that he received from the companies.

-He went on to observe that: “In my judgment it would be absurd to attribute to the legislature the intention that liability could in any and all cases be avoided by channelling the payment through a foreign company with no tax presence here.
-If this were the case, the tax would effectively become voluntary,” and concluded that: “As it seems to me, the plain and obvious intention of the legislature was to impose an obligation on the person making the payment irrespective of his tax presence here.”
+He went on to observe: “In my judgment.
+It would be absurd to attribute to the legislature the intention that liability could in any.
+All cases are avoided by channeling the payment through a foreign company with no tax presence here.
+If this were the case, the tax would become voluntary,”.
+Concluded that: “As it seems to me, the plain and obvious intention of the legislature.
+Which was to impose an obligation on the person making the payment irrespective of his tax presence here.

 “It is all too common for people to go to live abroad only to find out later that they have not in fact left the UK as far as UK tax rules are concerned.
 This leaves the ill-informed vulnerable to attack from HM Revenue & Customs and could lead to hefty tax bills, plus interest and penalties,” warned Matt Coward Director of Private Client Tax Services at PKF Accountants, in August 2009.